Dukkah, cajeta, katsu: coming soon to foods near you?

-NEW YORK (Reuters) - Dukkah on your snack crackers?
+NEW YORK, Dec 5 (Reuters) - Dukkah on your snack crackers?
 Cajeta in your stir-fry?
 These international ingredients are among the flavor trends that McCormick & Co Inc thinks will be hot a few years from now.

 According to its 2013 “Flavor Forecast,” the U.S. spice company identified certain trends and flavor combinations it thinks can have wide use for its customers, which range from packaged food and beverage makers, to fast food and restaurant chains and retailers.